 What is it like being an online student?
 Here’s a quick overview of online learning for college students.

 People find themselves pursuing their college degree online for many reasons.
-Some students study online due to work and family commitments, affordability, or the option to learn at one’s own pace.
+Some students study online due to work and family commitments, affordability, or flexibility.

 Many online students are established in their careers, have families and are looking for a way to get or stay ahead without sacrificing quality time at work or at home.
 That’s why many online programs offer flexible enrollment options, textbooks at no additional fees, competitive tuition rates and limited group projects.